Sri Lankan lynching in Sialkot: prime suspect among 100 arrested

 PML-N Vice President Maryam Nawaz asked whether this brutality was our identity as well as the future for coming generations.
 "There is no such thing as a government [in the country].
 Who should we turn to?"

-PAKISTAN: Amnesty International is deeply alarmed by the disturbing lynching and killing of a Sri Lankan factory manager in Sialkot, allegedly due to a blasphemy accusation.
-(Thread)— Amnesty International South Asia (@amnestysasia) December 3, 2021
+The Amnesty International said it was "deeply alarmed by the disturbing lynching and killing of a Sri Lankan factory manager in Sialkot, allegedly due to a blasphemy accusation".